audrina-ebrahimi/AK_SSL/README.md

 ---
 ## 📍 Overview
 Welcome to the Self-Supervised Learning Library!
 This repository hosts a collection of tools and implementations for self-supervised learning.
 Self-supervised learning is a powerful paradigm that leverages unlabeled data to pre-trained models, which can then be fine-tuned on specific tasks with smaller labeled datasets.
 This library aims to provide researchers and practitioners with a comprehensive set of tools to experiment, learn, and apply self-supervised learning techniques effectively.
-This project was our assignment during the summer apprenticeship in the newly established Intelligent and Learning System ([ILS](http://ils.ui.ac.ir/)) laboratory at the University of Isfahan.
+This project was our assignment during the summer apprenticeship and final project in the newly established Intelligent and Learning System ([ILS](http://ils.ui.ac.ir/)) laboratory at the University of Isfahan.

 ---